WomensLaw serves and supports all survivors, no matter their sex or gender.

 View all

-What do I need to know about the law enforcement agency (LEA) endorsement included in my application?
+What do I need to know about the law enforcement agency (LEA) declaration?

 • are a victim of a severe form of trafficking; and